 Delphi is available with multiple licensing options including:

 - Individual named user licenses delivered via electronic software delivery (ESD) as a download and serial number.
 Discounted 5-packs and 10-packs are also available.

-- Network Named and Concurrent user licenses managed using Embarcadero AppWave provide the additional flexibility of managing licenses on a license server plus software provisioning
+- Network Named and Concurrent user licenses managed using Embarcadero ELC provide the additional flexibility of managing licenses on a license server plus software provisioning.

-- Network licenses managed by Flexera FlexNet are available on a special request basis
+- Network licenses managed by Embarcadero ELC Flexera FlexNet are available on a special request basis.